Theatre Royal, Nottingham – Access Information September 2021

 The Stalls Left entrance is directly to your left as you come in through the entrance doors.
 Three steps lead up to a small landing.
 Turn immediately right to get into the auditorium.
 You will come in to the left of the auditorium, at the back.

 Upon entering the foyer, the Theatre’s lift is ahead, but slightly to the left.
 It is directly opposite the main staircase.
 The lift gives access to levels one and two.
 Level one hosts The Restaurant, a bar, a comfortable seating area, and the entrances to Dress Circle Left and Right.
 The lift doors open on the opposite side to the side you entered.
 As you exit, the Restaurant is ahead of you and slightly to your right.
-The Restaurant opens two hours before evening and weekend matinee performances, and For High Tea only on midweek matinee performances.
+The Restaurant opens two hours before evening and weekend matinee performances, although may be subject to change due to COVID safety measures.

 The Dress Circle bar is to the right of The Restaurant.
-On evening performances a pianist plays music on level one, approximately an hour before curtain up.
 Comfortable seating is located opposite the bar, and slightly to your left.
 Please note, there are no toilet facilities on this level, these facilities are available on the ground floor and on level two.

 The entrances to Dress Circle Right and Left are situated behind the lift on the right hand side.
 When you step out of the lift, turn right, walk around the lift, and follow the curved wall, which will lead you to the entrance to Dress Circle Right.
 From here, a small passage leads to the right, and brings you out at the back of the Dress Circle.
 Access to Boxes C and D are also through this entrance.
 The stage is to your left.
 The Dress Circle is tiered seating, and a staircase without a handrail leads down to rows A to F. An aisle also runs around the back of the Dress Circle and down the sides, with steps, and a handrail.